IdleHandsProject/shark_bait/README.md

-# shark_bait
+# SHARK BAIT

-The files and firmware for the Shark Bait wireless pumping system.
+Check out the video using the Shark Bait Pumping System: